penzboti/.config/readme.md

 # todo
 - vscode config
 - zed config (even if it is unfinished)
-- ghostty?
+- ghostty
-- nushell && fish?
+- fish shell if its coming to windows
-- gitui?
+- nushell if i like it